Find out which property transactions are exempt from Stamp Duty Land Tax (SDLT).

 - the consideration given for the assignment or surrender of an existing lease

-To work out the net present value (based on the average rent over the life of the lease) you can use the Stamp Taxes online calculator.
+To work out the net present value (based on the average rent over the life of the lease) you can use the Stamp Duty Land Tax calculator.

 Alternative property finance

-Sometimes the financial arrangements for a buying a property or land involve a secondary transaction with the lender.
-This follows on from the main transaction (eg when you follow Sharia law).
+Sometimes the financial arrangements for buying a property or land involve a secondary transaction with the lender.
+This follows on from the main transaction (for example when you follow Sharia law).

 These later transactions may be exempt from SDLT where you meet specific conditions.